 - In →

-This outdoor public sculpture is a translucent torus inside which a steel skeleton may be seen both day and night.
-During the day, the sculpture gathers energy from the sun and stores it in a battery.
-At night, the energy stored from the sun is used to activate intensely colored LEDs inside the sculpture.
-Every night of the week has a distinct pattern of colored lights that move slowly inside the sculpture.
-Frosted acrylic panels make the entire sculpture glow brightly.
-One of the bolt heads is a secret button that allows passers-by to change the colors by touching it.
-The secret spreads virally throughout the population and gives people something to show each other.
+During the day, the solar-powered sculpture gathers energy from the sun through a nearby photovoltaic panel and stores it in a battery.
+At night, the stored energy is used to activate brightly colored LED lights inside the sculpture.
+Every night of the week has a distinct pattern of colored lights that move slowly inside the artwork, thereby creating a new visual identity for the sculpture every night of the week.
+The frosted acrylic panels defuse the color making the entire artwork glow brightly.
+Out of the hundreds of metal fasteners holding the sculpture together, one is a ‘secret’ touch sensitive button that allows visitors to control the lighting.
+The location of the ‘secret’ button has spread virally through the community, adding another level of interactivity to the piece.

 6' x 1.5' x 7'